Skip to content

 In casual conversation, the terms "stucco" and "plaster" are often used interchangeably to describe any troweled wall finish.
 However, in the construction trade, they refer to distinct chemical compositions with vastly different performance characteristics.

-1. The Chemistry: Lime vs. Gypsum
+1. The Chemistry: Portland Cement vs. Gypsum

 Free Assessment